horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 While that group didn't represent the majority, it had support of major Bitcoin miners, and a number of influential early-adopters, and engineers.

-In a way, the fork of Bitcoin Cash was a good demonstration of how the ideological conflicts can be resolved for open-source cryptocurrency projects which are not owned by any entity.
+> In a way, the fork of Bitcoin Cash was a good demonstration of how the ideological conflicts can be resolved for open-source cryptocurrency projects which are not owned by any entity.

 Although, the Bitcoin Cash is not the only cryptocurrency that was forked from Bitcoin (there was [Litecoin](https://en.wikipedia.org/wiki/Litecoin) as well), it's the most significant in terms of the impact it had on community.

-Here are some key points you should understand regarding how Bitcoin Cash fork took place:
+Here are some key points regarding how Bitcoin Cash fork took place:

-- both Bitcoin and Bitcoin Cash share identical history of transactions until the fork date, August 1 at 12:37 p.m.
+- both blockchains share identical history of transactions until the fork date, August 1 at 12:37 p.m.
 UTC.

 - both blockchains have the same amount of cryptocurrency units, capped at 21 million.

-- anyone who had Bitcoins in the non-custodial wallet at the time of fork also ended up with a [same amount](https://www.smh.com.au/business/markets/bitcoin-cash-is-essentially-printing-money-20170803-gxo981.html) of Bitcoin Cash units on the balance.
+- anyone who had Bitcoins in a [non-custodial wallet](/fundamentals/2-wallets-basics.md) at the time of fork also ended up with a [same amount](https://www.smh.com.au/business/markets/bitcoin-cash-is-essentially-printing-money-20170803-gxo981.html) of Bitcoin Cash units on the balance.

-While someone may think that after the fork took place the original Bitcoin network lost a chunk of its network it's hard to quantify that.
 While there were strong fork opponents on both camps, for the most users the event turned out to be an opportunity to get some free cryptocurrency.

-Regardless, over the last few years Bitcoin Cash has managed to attract significant following and became one of the few cryptocurrency projects that keeps evolving on various fronts.
+Over the last few years Bitcoin Cash has managed to foster a significant community and became one of the few cryptocurrency projects that keeps evolving on various fronts.

-The original Bitcoin still has a much bigger network and more engineers working in the ecosystem.

-- There are on average 10-15 more entities interacting with Bitcoin then Bitcoin Cash.
-The page [here](https://bitinfocharts.com/comparison/activeaddresses-btc-bch.html) compares both blockchain by the number of addresses involved in transactions over the last 24 hour period.

-- Another parameter indicating both the size and power of the network is [hashare](https://bitinfocharts.com/comparison/difficulty-btc-bch.html).
-This indicator reflects the number of entities running blockchain node.
-The more nodes there are on the network the more secure and decentralized the blockchain is.
+The project has a strong marketing community encouraging merchants worldwide to accept Bitcoin Cash for payments.
+Although we are yet to see any major merchant accepting it as a form of payment.

-## 3. Distinct Visions
+## 3. BTC vs BCH

-Today, the community regards as Bitcoin the one with ticker symbol BTC.
+Today, the community regards as Bitcoin the one with a symbol BTC.
 It's the cryptocurrency people refer to when talking about the Bitcoin.

-> It should be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto intended to create.
+> It should be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto [intended](https://bitcoin.org/en/bitcoin-paper) to create.

-Although both cryptocurrencies share origins the post-fork changes to blockchain code reflect a different vision for each project.
+Although both cryptocurrencies share origins the post-fork changes to blockchain code took each project in its own direction.

-Bitcoin Cash (BCH):
+**Bitcoin Cash (BCH)**

 Bitcoin Cash community views the BCH as a peer-to-peer 'digital cash' which can be used to pay for anything, quickly and with close to zero transaction fees.

-- As a result of block size changes, a single block on Bitcoin Cash can now hold up to 32x more transactions than Bitcoin can.
+- As a result of post-fork block size limit changes, a single block on Bitcoin Cash can now hold up to 32 times more transactions than Bitcoin.
 The average transaction size for a Bitcoin Cash transaction is around 250 bytes.
 With 32 MB blocks generated every 10 minutes, the Bitcoin Cash is theoretically capable of supporting 18,000,000 transactions per day.
+So, so there is a lot of room to grow.

 - Despite the 32 MB block size limit the blocks on Blockchain Cash blockchain [rarely](https://bitinfocharts.com/comparison/bitcoin%20cash-size.html) go over 1MB in size.
-In other words, there is not a lot of activity taking place.
-Bitcoin Cash blockchain currently processes less than [30,000 - 40,000](https://bitinfocharts.com/comparison/bitcoin%20cash-transactions.html) transactions per day.
+The blockchain currently processes less than [30,000 - 40,000](https://bitinfocharts.com/comparison/bitcoin%20cash-transactions.html) transactions per day.

-- Transacting with Bitcoin Cash is very cheap and often costs in the range of 1-2 cents.
+- Transacting with Bitcoin Cash is very cheap and often costs below 1 cent.
 Combine it with the fact that Bitcoin Cash payments reach finality faster (more on that below) you get both fast and cheap payments.

-- Bitcoin Cash has a strong marketing community encouraging merchants to accept Bitcoin Cash for payments.
-However, we are yet to see any major global merchant accepting it for payment.

-Bitcoin (BTC):
+**Bitcoin (BTC)**

 Bitcoin is generally perceived as a 'store of value' rather than digital cash.
 In that regard, more emphasis being put on security and privacy of the blockchain rather than the speed.

-- While there is an ongoing work to improve the speed of Bitcoin transactions on various fronts, transacting with Bitcoin is still fairly expensive.
-On a busy day, it's not uncommon to pay a few dollars as transaction fees, regardless of the amount sent.
+- While there is an ongoing work to improve the speed of Bitcoin transactions on various fronts, transacting with Bitcoin is still fairly slow and expensive.
+The Bitcoin(BTC) community believes that slow speed and high fees will be resolved by independent projects like [Lightning Network](https://lightning.network).
+While a lot of progress taking place on Lightning project it's still in early stages, and we are yet to see any global retailer accepting Bitcoin directly or via Lightning Network.

 - Throughout 2020, there have been [on average](https://bitinfocharts.com/comparison/bitcoin-transactions.html) 300K Bitcoin transactions per day.
-As can be seen [here](https://bitinfocharts.com/comparison/size-btc.html), the Bitcoin blockchain is close to reaching the capacity with the average block size being about 80-90% of capacity.
+As can be seen [here](https://bitinfocharts.com/comparison/size-btc.html), the Bitcoin blockchain is very close to reaching the capacity with the average block size being about 80-90% of capacity.
+Taking into account that most transactions occur during peak hours the high fees is pretty much a daily issue at this point.

 - The chart [here](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html) shows that the average transaction fee for Bitcoin was generally in the range of 1 USD throughout 2020.
 There was a brief period in May 2020 where the average fee was as high as 6$.

-- The Bitcoin(BTC) community believes that scaling problem and fees will be resolved by independent complimentary projects like [Lightning Network](https://lightning.network).
-While a lot of progress taking place on Lightning project it's still in early stages, and we are yet to see any global retailer accepting Bitcoin directly or via Lightning Network.
+During the peak hours it's not uncommon to pay a few dollars as transaction fees, regardless of the amount sent.

+- While it can be assumed that original Bitcoin network lost a chunk of its network as a reault of the fork it's hard to quantify the extent of this.

+When you look at the amount of activity taking place on the blockchain itself, the original Bitcoin still has a much larger network and more engineers working on its ecosystem.

+- **Number of Network Nodes**

+    There are on average 10 times more network [nodes online for Bitcoin](https://bitnodes.io) blockchain then [Bitcoin Cash](https://cash.coin.dance/nodes).
+As was mentioned bfore, nodes guarantee security, availability and decentralization of the blockchain.

+-  **Transaction Count**

+    There are on average 10-15 times more entities transacting on Bitcoin blockchain when compared to Bitcoin Cash.
+The page [here](https://bitinfocharts.com/comparison/activeaddresses-btc-bch.html) compares both blockchain by the number of addresses involved in transactions over the 24-hour period.

+- **Hashrate**

+    Another parameter indicating both the size and power of the blockchain network is a [hashare](https://bitinfocharts.com/comparison/difficulty-btc-bch.html).
+It reflects the number of network nodes involved in mining of the given cryptocurrency.
+The more nodes there are on the network competing in mining the harder it's for someone to attack the network.

+That said, while Bitcoin Cash is considerably smaller than Bitcoin blockchain, it's still big in comparison to other cryptocurrencies.

 ## 4. BCH Highlights